-- The AdSS shall assess its CCP for effectiveness to include modifications based on the assessment.
-The assessment shall consider:

-- a.
-Linguistic need,

-- b.
-Comparative member satisfaction surveys,

-- c.
-Outcomes for certain cultural groups,

-- d.
-Translation and Interpretation services and use,
+- The Division shall assess its CCP for effectiveness.
+The assessment shall include modifications as appropriate based on evaluation of the CCP.
+The CCP Assessment shall consider the following: - a.
+Linguistic Need, - b.
+Comparative member satisfaction surveys, - c.
+Outcomes for certain cultural groups, - d.
+Translation and Interpretation services and utilization, - e.

-- e.
 Member complaints and grievances,

 - f.
-Provider feedback; and

-- g.
-Employee surveys.

-- The AdSS shall track and trend identified issues, and identify actions taken to resolve the issue(s).

-- 3. The AdSS shall address in the CCP how it communicates its progress in implementing and sustaining the CCP goals to all stakeholders, members and the general public. - The AdSS shall submit the CCP Assessment with ACOM 405 Attachment A.
+Provider feedback; and - g.
+Division employee surveys. - 2.
+The Division shall track and trend identified issues, and actions taken to resolve those identified issue(s). - 3.
+The CCP shall also address how the Division communicates its progress in implementing and sustaining the CCP goals to all stakeholders, members, and the general public. - The CCP Assessment shall be submitted with ACOM 405 Attachment A to the DDD Compliance department.